ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/cloud-instances.markdown

 ####3.
 Performance-grade Production Cluster
-Performance cloud clusters are [reserved](../cloud/cloud-overview#reserved-clusters), and we can **custom-tailor** them for your production environment needs so they include High memory, reserved IO with NVMe drives, High compute, and terabytes of storage space.
+Performance cloud clusters are [reserved](../cloud/cloud-overview#reserved-clusters), and we can **custom-tailor** them for your production environment needs so they include:

+ * High memory
+ * Reserved IO with NVMe drives
+ * Powerful processing
+ * Terabytes of storage space.

 !["Production: Performance"](images\tiers-and-instances-0034-production-performance.png "Production: Performance")

 {NOTE: }
-The production tier is **highly customizable**.
+The Performance production tier is **highly customizable**.
 Contact Support to modify your server configuration, the number of nodes in your cluster, and various parameters of their deployment.
 If you're interested in high global availability, for example, a multi-region deployment